 One thing different African-American hair types can all agree on?
 Dryness.
 That it’s definitely a concern, first and foremost, and that resolving it is oftentimes a Catch 22.
-Finding the best shampoo for black hair that moisturizes just right is usually a real-life Goldilocks situation, with most products either doing too much or too little.
-Either way, a bad hair day’s result is almost always the same: unmanageable curls that are either frizzy beyond control, or limp, flat and undefined spirals that have no rhyme or reason.
+Finding the best shampoo for Black hair that moisturizes just right is usually a real-life Goldilocks situation, with most products either doing too much or too little.
+Either way, a bad hair day’s result is almost always the same: unmanageable curls that are either frizzy beyond control, or limp, flat or undefined spirals that have no rhyme or reason.
 Below, we break down the most common concerns of this hair type and offer up suggestions for each:

 Hair gets its natural slip and moisture from our scalp oils, which make its way from the root down till the ends, coating the entire strand.
 It’s a more zigzagged process in curly hair, which means that the curlier your hair is, the harder it is to coat and the drier it can get.
 The best shampoo for Black hair is a shampoo that takes into consideration your curl level and adjusts accordingly.
 For the most part, you’ll never go wrong with a moisturizing shampoo tailored specifically for curly locks.
 SheaMoisture 100% Virgin Coconut Oil Daily Hydration Shampoo is a creamy yet fast-absorbing formula that, when used with the conditioner, revives and nourishes hair to reveal shiny, bouncy ringlets.
 Follow up with SheaMoisture 100% Virgin Coconut Oil Daily Hydration Conditioner.